 This itinerary covers two of the three major tourist destinations of Ladakh including Nubra Valley and Pangong Tso Lake.
 The plan for Tso Moriri is provided as optional.

-When you fly to such high altitude places like Leh, you must give your body a chance to acclimatize a bit before actually getting started with sightseeing on distant high altitude places in Ladakh.
+When you fly to such high-altitude places like Leh, you must give your body a chance to acclimatize a bit before actually getting started with sightseeing on distant high-altitude places in Ladakh.
 That is the precise reason why a road journey to Ladakh from Srinagar Leh Highway is more fun because it allows your body to adapt to the increase in altitude gradually.
 Hence, you acclimatize to the raising altitude day by day.

 Day 1 | Delhi – Leh, Rest & acclimatization (By Flight)

-- Take Ample rest as well as water or anything that keeps your body warm and hydrated enough.
+• Take Ample rest as well as water or anything that keeps your body warm and hydrated enough.
 DO NOT OVER HYDRATE.

-- Go back to the hotel for an overnight stay at Leh.
+• Go back to the hotel for an overnight stay at Leh.

 Day 2 | Leh Local Sightseeing

-- Arrange the inner line permits for Pangong Tso and Nubra Valley
+• Starting in 2021, you DO NOT need any inner line permits for Pangong Tso and Nubra Valley

-- Hire a taxi from Leh taxi stand or Hotel whichever suits you.
+• Hire a taxi from Leh taxi stand or Hotel whichever suits you.
 You can call the local drivers directly to connect with them and check the more comprehensive List of Taxi Drivers for Ladakh – Srinagar – Leh – Manali with recommendations/reviews for DoW community members.

-- Take the driver’s inputs if you feel reasonable and if required modify the plan accordingly but should suit you best.
+• Take the driver’s inputs if you feel reasonable and if required modify the plan accordingly but should suit you best.

-- Ask him to be with you guys starting the first day itself if required else do it on your own.
+• Ask him to be with you guys starting the first day itself if required else do it on your own.

-- Again DO NOT overexert and take little steps and slow walks only.
+• Again DO NOT overexert and take little steps and slow walks only.

 Day 3 | Leh – Sham Valley Tour – Leh including Chilling

-- Check my complete travel guide of Sham Valley.
+• Check my complete travel guide of Sham Valley.

 Day 4 | Leh – Khardung La – Diskit – Hunder